-(2) (A) Notwithstanding the foregoing, and subject to paragraph (4) of this subdivision and changes in allocations pursuant to clause (v) of subparagraph (D) of paragraph (2) of subdivision (g), the California Film Commission shall allocate the credit amounts subject to the following categories:
+(2) (A) Notwithstanding the foregoing, and subject to paragraph (4) of this subdivision and changes in allocations pursuant to clause (v) of subparagraph (D) of paragraph (2) of subdivision (g), the California Film Commission shall allocate the credit amounts subject to the following categories: categories, but shall have discretion to reallocate up to 10 percent of the funds within any category amongst the remaining categories to maximize the amount of total credits allocated:

-(i) Independent films with qualified expenditures of ten million dollars (\$10,000,000) or less shall be allocated 4.8 percent of the amount specified in paragraph (1).
-Independent films with qualified expenditures in excess of ten million dollars (\$10,000,000) shall be allocated 3.2 percent of the amount specified in paragraph (1).
+(i) Independent films with qualified expenditures of dollars (\$) ten million dollars (\$10,000,000) or less shall be allocated 5 percent of the amount specified in paragraph (1).
+Independent films with qualified expenditures in excess of dollars (\$) ten million dollars (\$10,000,000)

+shall be allocated 5 percent of the amount specified in paragraph (1).
 These amounts shall be in addition to any unused allocation credit amount, if any, for the preceding fiscal year as described in subparagraph (B) of paragraph (1).